stacksgov/sips/sips/sip-011/sip-011-catastrophic-failure-recovery.md

 Because this SIP cannot be legally or programmatically enforced, a legal or programmatic ratification process would be meaningless.
-Therefore, it is sufficient that the two affected parties -- the Stacks Open Internet Foundation and teh Stacks Core Developers -- both unanimously approve this SIP by cryptographically signing it an attaching their signatures as supplementary files (in `SIP-011-001.txt`).
+Therefore, it is sufficient that the two affected parties -- the Stacks Open Internet Foundation and the Stacks Core Developers -- both unanimously approve this SIP by cryptographically signing it an attaching their signatures as supplementary files (in `SIP-011-001.txt`).
 This must be carried out on or before 31 December 2021 at 23:59:59 UTC.